 Approaches

-I utilize an eclectic array of evidence-based practices, including Brainspotting, Motivational Interviewing (MI) and Solution-Focused therapies, Dialectical Behavior Therapy (DBT), and Cognitive-Behavioral approaches.
-These approaches are evidence-based and provide a sustainable path forward to improving all areas of your life.
+I utilize an eclectic array of frameworks, theories, and evidence-based practices.
+These approaches provide a sustainable path forward to improving all areas of your life.

 Brainspotting was discovered by Dr. David Grand, a psychotherapist in New York, in 2003.
 While conducting Eye Movement Desensitization and Reprocessing (EMDR), Dr. Grand discovered that a fixed eye position can unlock trauma that is deeply stored into our brains.
 By staring at a fixed eye position, one can unlock traumatic memories and process them safely with a trained Brainspotting therapist.